-On-chip ROM begins at address 0000h and is contiguous through 3FFh (16kB).
-Exceeding the maximum address of on-chip ROM will cause the device to access off-chip memory.
+On-chip ROM begins at address 0000h and is contiguous through 3FFFh (16kB).
+Exceeding the maximum address of on-chip ROM will cause the DS87C530/DS83C530 to access off-chip memory.
 However, the maximum on-chip decoded address is selectable by software using the ROMSIZE feature.
-Software can cause the DS87C520/DS83C520 to behave like a device with less on-chip memory.
+Software can cause the microcontroller to behave like a device with less on-chip memory.
 This is beneficial when overlapping external memory, such as Flash, is used.

 The maximum memory size is dynamically variable.
-Thus a portion of memory can be removed from the memory map to access off-chip memory, and then restored to access on-chip memory.
-In fact, all of the on-chip memory can be removed from the memory map allowing the full 64kB memory space to be addressed from off-chip memory.
+Thus a portion of memory can be removed from the memory map to access off-chip memory, then restored to access on-chip memory.
+In fact, all the on-chip memory can be removed from the memory map allowing the full 64kB memory space to be addressed from off-chip memory.
 ROM addresses that are larger than the selected maximum are automatically fetched from outside the part via Ports 0 and 2.
-A depiction of the ROM memory map is shown in Figure 2.
+Figure 4 shows a depiction of the ROM memory map.

 The ROMSIZE register is used to select the maximum on-chip decoded address for ROM.
-Bits RMS2, RMS1, RMS0 have the following effect.
+Bits RMS2, RMS1, RMS0 have the following effect:

 RMS2 RMS1 RMS0 MAXIMUM ON-CHIP ROM ADDRESS

 0 0 0 0kB

-0 0 1 1kB/03FFh
+0 0 1 1kB

-0 1 0 2kB/07FFh
+0 1 0 2kB

-0 1 1 4kB/0FFFh
+0 1 1 4kB

-1 0 0 8kB/1FFFh
+1 0 0 8kB

-1 0 1 16kB (default)/3FFFh
+1 0 1 16kB (default)

 1 1 0 Invalid-reserved

 1 1 1 Invalid-reserved

 The reset default condition is a maximum on-chip ROM address of 16kB.
 Thus no action is required if this feature is not used.
 When accessing external program memory, the first 16kB would be inaccessible.
 To select a smaller effective ROM size, software must alter bits RMS2-RMS0.
-Altering these bits requires a Timed-Access procedure as explained later.
+Altering these bits requires a timed-access procedure.

 Care should be taken so that changing the ROMSIZE register does not corrupt program execution.
-For example, assume that the DS87C520/DS83C520 are executing instructions from internal program memory near the 12kB boundary (~3000h) and that the ROMSIZE register is currently configured for a

-16kB internal program space.
+For example, assume that a device is executing instructions from internal program memory near the 12kB boundary (~3000h) and that the ROMSIZE register is currently configured for a 16kB internal program space.
 If software reconfigures the ROMSIZE register to 4kB (0000h-0FFFh) in the current state, the device will immediately jump to external program execution because program code from 4kB to 16kB (1000h-3FFFh) is no longer located on-chip.
 This could result in code misalignment and execution of an invalid instruction.
 The recommended method is to modify the ROMSIZE register from a location in memory that will be internal (or external) both before and after the operation.
 In the above example, the instruction which modifies the ROMSIZE register should be located below the 4kB (1000h) boundary, so that it will be unaffected by the memory modification.
 The same precaution should be applied if the internal program memory size is modified while executing from external program memory.

 Off-chip memory is accessed using the multiplexed address/data bus on P0 and the MSB address on P2.
 While serving as a memory bus, these pins are not I/O ports.
 This convention follows the standard 8051 method of expanding on-chip memory.
 Off-chip ROM access also occurs if the \overline{EA} pin is a logic 0. \overline{EA} overrides all bit settings.
-The \overline{PSEN} signal goes active (low) to serve as a chip enable or output enable when Ports 0 and 2 fetch from external ROM.
+The \overline{PSEN} signal will go active (low) to serve as a chip enable or output enable when Ports 0 and 2 fetch from external ROM.